Ural Federal University: International partnership

 One important direction of activity is integration of Ural Federal University into the international research and educational environment.
 The university participates in network educational projects (Shanghai Cooperation Organisation, European Union, UNESCO, BRICS).

+The university is a member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.
+The collaboration has been paused after the beginning of the Russo-Ukrainian War in 2022.

 Facts and figures

 The Ural Federal University is the largest federal university in Russia.
-It has 14 educational buildings, 16 dormitories, 19 sports facilities and 438 multimedia classrooms.
+It has 15 educational buildings, 18 dormitories, 20 sports facilities and 438 multimedia classrooms.

 UrFU is ranked among the top 10 universities in Russia and is a participant in the Priority 2030 program.

-The university has more than 500 collaboration agreements with international partners.
+The university has more than 400 collaboration agreements with international partners.
 It also has student exchange programs with more than 150 universities from 40 countries.

 Research

 Key areas of scientific research at UrFU: